Maternal-fetal Medicine Fellowship

 Dr. Jorge Tolosa

-Dr. Tolosa received his medical degree from Pontificia Universidad Javeriana in Colombia.
+Dr. Tolosa received his medical degree from Pontificia Universidad Javeriana in Bogota, Colombia.
 He completed fellowships in Perinatology at the University of London in 1988 and in Clinical Epidemiology at the University of Pennsylvania in 1990.
 He completed Fellowship in Maternal Fetal Medicine and residency in Obstetrics and Gynecology at Pennsylvania Hospital in Philadelphia, in 1993 and 1996, respectively.
 He worked as a Senior Staff fellow at the Perinatology Research Branch of the NIH in 1997.
-He is actively involved in research focusing on infectious diseases, prevention of premature birth, prevention of post-partum hemorrhage, smoking in pregnancy, effects of pesticides on reproductive health.
-He coordinates the activities of the Global Network for Perinatal and Reproductive Health, which conducts applied research in prevention of maternal and neonatal death and disability, mainly in developing countries.
+He is actively involved in research focusing on infectious diseases, prevention of premature birth, prevention of post-partum hemorrhage, smoking in pregnancy and implementation research.
+He coordinates the activities of the Global Network for Perinatal and Reproductive Health, FUNDARED-MATERNA (in Columbia) which conducts applied research in prevention of maternal and neonatal death and disability, mainly in low and middle income countries.
 Tolosa is the Primary Investigator for the Maternal-fetal Medicine Units Network.
 His clinical interests include preterm labor, ultrasound in pregnancy, maternal disease in pregnancy and prenatal diagnosis.

 Dr. Nicole Marshall

 Dr. Marshall's research combines basic science, epidemiology, and clinical studies to focus on two main areas: the developmental origins of health and disease and the effect of maternal obesity on perinatal outcomes.
 Dr. Marshall is currently studying the impact of maternal diet and body composition, including fat and muscle mass, on placental function and fetal growth.
-Dr. Marshall's research is supported by a National Institute of Health Oregon Clinical Translational Research Institute KL2 award under the mentorship of Dr. Kent Thornburg, director of the Heart Research Center, and Dr. Jonathan Purnell, Endocrinology.
+Dr. Marshall's research is supported by a National Institute of Health Career Development K23 award under the mentorship of Dr. Kent Thornburg, director of the Heart Research Center, and Dr. Jonathan Purnell, Endocrinology.

 For questions regarding the OHSU Maternal-fetal Medicine Fellowship, please contact: